amzn/amzn-drivers/kernel/linux/ena/ENA_Linux_Best_Practices.rst

 Rx ring sizes can vary between 256 to up to 16K entries (max value depends on instance type/size).
 Tx ring size varies between 256 to 1K entries.
 Ring size value must be a power of 2.
-Please run
+Please run the following command to check the supported Tx/Rx rings max size.

 .. code-block:: bash

-     $ ethtool -g DEVNAME to see the
+     $ ethtool -g DEVNAME

-to check the supported Tx/Rx rings max size.

 **Q:** What offloads are enabled on an ENA device ?